subspace/subnomicon/docs/decex/staking.md

 ## Power Balance

-Farmers who have earned storage rewards nominate operators to execute transactions.
-This nomination system balances the power between farmers and operators, and both parties share the fees and the potential penalties (slashing).
-Farmer-nominated operators get a higher chance to produce blocks proportional to the amount of stake backing them, thus, higher revenues.
-Farmers have the power to nominate operators they trust to execute transactions properly.
+Token holders and farmers who have earned storage rewards can nominate operators to execute transactions.
+This system balances the power between nominating farmers (or holders) and operators, and both parties share the fees and the potential penalties (slashing).
+Nominated operators get a higher chance to produce blocks proportional to the amount of stake backing them, thus, higher revenues.
+Farmers and holders have the power to nominate operators they trust to execute transactions properly.
 On the other hand, operators compete to be nominated by providing good service, maintaining a good reputation within the community, and having reasonable commission.
-Farmers also retain the power to withdraw their nominations at any time, ensuring operators remain accountable.
+Nominators also retain the power to withdraw their nominations at any time, ensuring operators remain accountable.

 This two-tiered structure provides robust security guarantees.
 By enabling the consolidation of vast quantities of stake — far exceeding the SSC holdings of any individual party — it creates significant barriers for malicious actors trying to elect dishonest operators.
 Gaining the necessary backing requires building a considerable reputation, making it challenging for adversaries.
 Additionally, attacking the system would be prohibitively expensive, leading to large amounts of stake slashed.
 We anticipate that a substantial portion of the SSC supply will be staked in the NPoS system at any time.